Menu

 For example:

-- If you smoked before you became pregnant and quit the pregnancy, you will still be classified as a smoker.
+• If you smoked before you became pregnant and quit, you could still be classified as a smoker.
 To be considered a non-smoker, you generally need to have gone at least 12 months without using tobacco or nicotine products.

-- When asked for your weight, you will want to provide both your pre-pregnancy and current weights.
-Insurance providers are aware that pregnancy causes weight gain and that your current weight does not necessarily reflect your overall health.
+• You will want to provide your pre-pregnancy weight and your current weight when asked for your weight.
+Insurance providers know that pregnancy causes weight gain and that your current weight does not necessarily reflect your overall health.
 However, it’s still important to have both figures.

-- Alcohol is contraindicated for pregnancy, with good reason.
-Cutting back or eliminating alcohol consumption during pregnancy is important, but again, you’ll want to answer both previous consumption and current habits.
+• Alcohol is contraindicated during pregnancy, with good reason.
+Cutting back or eliminating alcohol consumption during pregnancy is essential, but again, you’ll want to answer both previous consumption and current habits.

 Do You Need to Disclose Your Pregnancy?